Southern Nazarene University: Motto

 The motto of SNU is "Character, Culture, Christ".
 This was first used in 1931 in a student publication called The Reflector.
 In 1948, under the presidency of Roy H. Cantrell the motto was officially revised and adopted by the staff.
 This change is detailed in this excerpt from Dr. Cantrell's thesis The History of Bethany Nazarene College : "Character...Culture...Christ.
 These three words have ever been basic in the program and in the administration of Bethany-Peniel College.
 The noble founders of this college and their successors have consistently maintained that sound moral CHARACTER is the most insistent need in the world of men, that true CULTURE makes such moral character attractive and effective, and that the transforming power of CHRIST and the refining operation of the Spirit are indispensable in the building of the truest manhood and womanhood.
 This standard has ever required that the students in this college be provided with the best in educational procedure and the finest in spiritual atmosphere."

-Alma Mater
+Alma mater

-The lyrics for SNU's current alma mater were written by a committee in 1940.
+The lyrics for SNU's alma mater were written by a committee in 1940.
 This committee was composed of Alice Crill, Hoyle Thomas, Marjorie Crooks, Kyle Crist, Dave McKibbon, and Madge Posey.
 The lyrics were revised by J. Michael Crabtree, Class of 1972, in 1986 to reflect the university's name change from Bethany Nazarene College to Southern Nazarene University.
 The tune used to accompany the lyrics is Annie Lisle, an 1857 ballad composed by H.S.
 Thompson.